Benjamin-K-Philip/2-in-1-game/README.md

 ---

 ## Features <br>
-Persistent Gameplay: The use of while True ensures the user isn't kicked out after just one round.
+  - **Persistent Gameplay:** The use of while True ensures the user isn't kicked out after just one round.

-Dynamic Storytelling: The Mad Libs generator creates unique (and often nonsensical) stories based entirely on user-provided vocabulary.
+  - **Dynamic Storytelling:** The Mad Libs generator creates unique (and often nonsensical) stories based entirely on user-provided vocabulary.

-Automated Opponent: The Rock Paper Scissors game features a randomized AI opponent, making the game unpredictable.
+  - **Automated Opponent:** The Rock Paper Scissors game features a randomized AI opponent, making the game unpredictable.

-Comprehensive Scoreboard: Tracks wins and losses in real-time during the Rock Paper Scissors sessions and declares an overall winner at the end.
+  - **Comprehensive Scoreboard:** Tracks wins and losses in real-time during the Rock Paper Scissors sessions and declares an overall winner at the end.

-Input Flexibility: The "continue" prompt accounts for various user inputs (lowercase, uppercase, or full words like "No").
+  - **Input Flexibility:** The "continue" prompt accounts for various user inputs (lowercase, uppercase, or full words like "No").

+---

+## Project Structure  <br>
+  - **Main Engine:** A while True loop that keeps the program running until the user chooses to quit.

+  - **Menu System:** Displays game options and captures the user's choice via input().

+  - **Game 1 (Mad Libs):**

+➤ Sequential flow that gathers 13 unique inputs.

+➤ Combines inputs into a single story string using concatenation.

+Game 2 (Rock Paper Scissors):

+Setup: Sets up score tracking and imports the random module.

+Internal Loop: Runs a user-defined number of rounds.

+Logic: Uses if/elif/else to compare moves and update scores.

+Results: Compares final scores to declare an overall winner or tie.

+Input Validation: An else block to catch invalid menu selections.

+Exit Logic: A flexible check for "No" (handling various formats) to break the loop and end the session.